 THIS BUSINESS-ONLY EVENT IS NOT INTENDED FOR PUBLIC COLLECTIONS.
 SUNNKING WILL NOT BE ABLE TO ACCOMMODATE PARTICIPANTS WHO ADVERTISE THEMSELVES AS A PUBLIC COLLECTION SITE

-2021 will mark the 11th e-Scrap for Camp fundraising campaign.
-Over 5 million lbs. of electronics have been collected and recycled in the program's first ten years, resulting in over$114,000 donated to Camp Good Days on behalf of Sunnking.
+2022 will mark the 12th e-Scrap for Camp fundraising campaign.
+Over 5.5 million lbs. of electronics have been collected and recycled in the program's first eleven years, resulting in over $128,000 donated to Camp Good Days on behalf of Sunnking.

 Buffalo, Rochester, and Utica area businesses and organizations are encouraged to gather electronics from their employees, friends, and family members for two weeks.
 Sunnking provides boxes to collect items and will pick them up for FREE!
 For every pound of electronics that Sunnking recycles from your organization, a portion of the proceeds is donated to Camp Good Days to fund future programs.

 How often does the e-Scrap for Camp fundraiser occur?